thuhole/status-probe/README.md

 ## What's `Reference` for?

 `Reference` websites are assumed to have 100% uptime.
-If `Reference` website is offline, your services' offline won't be counted.
+If any `Reference` website is offline, your services' offline won't be counted.
 You can use popular websites like Google as `Reference` websites.